Mergers & Acquisitions (M&A) in Estonia

 The Mergers Tax Directive (90/434/EEC of 23 July 1990) reflects the common system of taxation applicable to mergers, divisions, transfers of assets and exchanges of shares concerning companies of different Member States has been implemented in Estonian tax laws.

-Estonian Income Tax Act is mergers regulating in the Articles 15 and 50.
-It is important to note, that Estonian taxation system is applicable only in the cases when after the merger the permanent establishment is raised in Estonia.
+The Estonian Income Tax Act regulates mergers in Articles 15 and 50.
+It is important to note that the Estonian taxation system is applicable only in cases in where, after the merger, the permanent establishment is created in Estonia.

 According to the tax treaties, concluding rights and duties between Estonia and a particular country, the permanent establishment means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
-The term”permanent establishment” includes especially: a place of management; a branch, an office; a factory; a workshop and a mine, an oil or gas well, a quarry or any other place of extraction of natural recourses.
+The term ”permanent establishment” includes especially: a place of management; a branch, an office; a factory; a workshop and a mine, an oil or gas well, a quarry or any other place of extraction of natural resources.

-However, a lot of problems, regulated by the Mergers Tax Directive, are already solved with Estonian unique and uncommon Income Tax System for legal persons.
-If Estonian company participates in the cross-border merger as surviving company, the arising permanent establishment is regulated according to the Article 53 in the Income Tax Act.
+However, many issues regulated by the Mergers Tax Directive are already dealt with by Estonia’s unique and uncommon Income Tax System for legal persons.
+If an Estonian company participates in a cross-border merger as the surviving company, the arising permanent establishment is regulated according to Article 53 in the Income Tax Act.

-After the merger the taxation declaration and payments will going further as before the merger in Estonia, as the newly established company (maybe branch instead of OÜ) is the total successor of previous entity and tax officer will transfer the tax accounts further in the same day the change is made in Commercial Register.
+After the merger the taxation declaration and payments will going further, because before the merger in Estonia, the newly established company (maybe branch instead of OÜ) is the total successor of previous entity and the tax officer will transfer the tax accounts further in the same day the change is made in Commercial Register.

-With regard to value added tax if the companies are merged and the acquirer overtakes all obligations of the acquired company, the value added tax for the transfer of the property is not calculated.
-However the property itself must be shown in the accounting or in transfer of assets act where in both situations zero-VAT is applicable.
+With regard to value added tax, if the companies are merged and the acquirer overtakes all obligations of the acquired company, the value added tax for the transfer of the property is not calculated.
+However the property itself must be shown in the accounting or in the transfer of assets where in both situations zero-VAT is applicable.